-AT&T can point to some good results from third party network testing.
+To be fair, speeds have improved since our initial testing, and AT&T can point to some good recent results from third party network testing.
 Ookla declared AT&T 5G to be the fastest of the major carriers as of the end of last year, overtaking previous speed champ Verizon.
 (That may have been the result of Verizon launching its nationwide network and seeing those slower speeds drop its average from the lofty heights achieved by millimeter wave-based 5G.)
-RootMetrics and Opensignal both said that AT&T's 5G footprint has noticeably expanded in the second half of last year, though Opensignal's report thinks T-Mobile's 5G network is faster.
+A report from RootMetrics gives AT&T the nod for the fastest 5G speeds, and while Opensignal thinks T-Mobile has the faster 5G, it noted that AT&T's 5G footprint had grown considerably through the latter half of 2020.

 AT&T 5G phones and devices

-Most new flagship phones arriving throughout 2020 supported AT&T’s 5G network, though the type of 5G they work with differed on a case-by-case basis.
-Some handsets, like last year's Samsung Galaxy S20, only offer sub-6GHz connectivity and skip out on millimeter-wave signals.
-Other phones, like the Galaxy S20 Plus and Galaxy Note 20 Ultra, support both 5G configurations, for the fastest possible speeds in any condition.
+Most new 2020 flagship phones supported AT&T’s 5G network, though the type of 5G they work with differed on a case-by-case basis.
+Some handsets, like last year's Samsung Galaxy S20, only offered sub-6GHz connectivity and skip out on millimeter-wave signals.
+Other phones, like the Galaxy S20 Plus and Galaxy Note 20 Ultra, supported both 5G configurations, for the fastest possible speeds in any condition.

 You may have noticed a theme there.
-Indeed, the vast majority of 5G handsets available last year and through AT&T featured Samsung devices.
+Indeed, the vast majority of 5G handsets available last year through AT&T were Samsung devices.
 But that finally changed with October's iPhone 12 launch.

 All four iPhone 12 models work on the full range of AT&T's 5G deployment, across sub-6GHz and mmWave.
 They are even said to support a new type of 5G infrastructure called C-band, which will provide AT&T users with the sort of mid-band service that offers higher speeds than LTE with a slight hit to coverage, like T-Mobile currently has.

-AT&T also offers a pretty compelling range of 5G phones at various price points.
-Here's a round-up of the 5G devices you can get through the carrier.
+Currently, AT&T offers a pretty compelling range of 5G phones at various price points.
+Here's an updated list of what's available through AT&T:

 - Apple iPhone 12 mini, iPhone 12, iPhone 12 Pro and iPhone 12 Pro Max